wp-plugins/goodreviews/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.2.3 =
+* Updated widgets for compatibility with WordPress 4.3.
+* Enhanced security by hardening URL sanitization.

 = 2.2.2 =
 * Added a button to the WordPress text editor to automatically insert the GoodReviews shortcode